China outraged as Japanese lawmakers visit shrine to war dead

 Memories of a brutal Japanese occupation also remain strong in South Korea, where the Foreign Ministry repeated its view that Japanese lawmakers should stay away from the shrine.

-"We urge Japanese politicians to show speech and actions based on humble introspection and reflection of the past that will help build trust with its neighbouring countries," the South Korean ministry said in a statement.
+"We urge Japanese politicians to show speech and actions based on humble introspection and reflection of the past that will help build trust with its neighboring countries," the ministry said in a statement.

-"I think that it's only natural to pray for the repose of the souls of people who have given their precious lives for the nation," Kato told a news conference.
+"I think that it's only natural to pray for the repose of the souls of people who have given their precious lives for the nation," Kato said.

-Ties between Tokyo and Beijing have been fraught for months because of a territorial dispute over islets in the East China Sea, known as the Senkaku in Japan and the Diaoyu in China.
+Ties with China have been fraught for months because of a territorial dispute over islets in the East China Sea, known as the Senkaku in Japan and the Diaoyu in China.

 Japan's relations with South Korea have cooled over a separate territorial dispute.

-Abe is seen as a hawkish nationalist with a conservative agenda that includes revising the post-war pacifist constitution, strengthening Japan's defence posture and recasting wartime history with a less apologetic tone.
+Abe is seen as a hawkish nationalist with a conservative agenda that includes revising the post-war pacifist constitution, strengthening Japan's defense posture and recasting wartime history with a less apologetic tone.

 He has said he regretted not visiting the shrine when he was prime minister in 2006-2007.

-(Additional reporting by Antoni Slodkowski, Christine Kim, Megha Rajagopalan and Paul Carsten; Editing by Gareth Jones)
+(Additional reporting by Antoni Slodkowski, Christine Kim and Megha Rajagopalan,; Editing by Paul Tait and Ron Popeski)